Indian Appropriations Act: 1889 Act

 After years of trying to open Indian Territory, President Grover Cleveland, on March 2, 1889, signed the 1889 Act which officially opened the Unassigned Lands to non-native settlers under tenets of the Homestead Act.
 On a side-note, Grover Cleveland signed the Act into law days before his successor, Benjamin Harrison, took over as President of the United States.
 However, under a section in this original act, those who entered these unassigned lands illegally, before their respective racing times as designated in the President's opening proclamation, would be denied the rights to the lands they claimed.
 These people were termed "Sooners," with this section of the act being termed as the "sooner clause."
 But there was growing political pressure to open these unassigned lands to settlement quickly.
 Thus, later in 1889, an amendment to the Indian Appropriations Act allowed President Benjamin Harrison to be involved in this historical bill as well, proclaiming unassigned lands were open for settlement under much less stringent rules.

+Long-term effects

+Though the United States continued to negotiate with tribes until the 1950s, the end of treaty-making signaled a decline in Indian sovereignty, leaving them in a “state of political limbo–no longer recognized as capable of formally treating with the federal government,” but still separate nonconstitutional political entities.
+The 1871 Act significantly curtailed tribal sovereignty and autonomy, as decisions regarding land use, governance, and resource management were increasingly controlled by the federal government.

+Legal implications today stem from this Act.
+Tribal sovereignty and the federal government's responsibility towards tribes are still subjects of ongoing legal battles and negotiations.
+The act's restrictions on tribal sovereignty have been challenged and modified over time, but its legacy continues to shape the relationship between Native American tribes and the federal government.